Cursor x AdTech Hackathon

 | Killing the player too fast. | -0.5 | Punishes overwhelming difficulty. |

-Training completed after around 320,000 steps, with cumulative reward rising from zero to 25.68 and stabilising around 50,000 steps.
+Training completed after around 320,000 steps, with cumulative reward rising from zero to 25.68 and stabilising around 50,000 steps, (Figure 2).
 The value loss decreased over time from 0.15 to 0.035, indicating that the agent developed increasingly accurate predictions of potential future rewards.
-Policy loss varied between 0.066 and 0.074 throughout training, suggesting that the neural network identified a stable strategy rather than resorting to the common forgetful characteristics of earlier reinforcement learning algorithms.
-These metrics demonstrate that the agent successfully learned to optimise for rewards and engaging gameplay.
+Policy loss varied between 0.066 and 0.074 throughout training, suggesting that the neural network identified a stable strategy rather than resorting to the common forgetful characteristics of earlier reinforcement learning algorithms, (Figure 3).
+While these metrics do confirm that training converged on a stable policy, they measure the consistency of the agent's internal training, not actual gameplay; this would require significantly more testing, including the data gathered from inference, and external players.

 Following the training, I tested the agent in inference mode to determine if the learned behaviour aligned with the overall goal of the project.
 After testing across ten separate encounters, I identified a clear pattern: The agent consistently demonstrated balanced and adaptive behaviour, pursuit was started immediately, maintaining aggression without overwhelming difficulty, and each encounter lasted between 15 and 30 seconds on average.
 This duration supported Celeste’s rapid iteration principle, while avoiding the lengthy runbacks of Dark Souls.

 However, due to computational and time constraints, I was unable to complete any formal validation of this training.
+Had time permitted, validation would have consisted of end-user testing to gather metrics on engagement, how many times a player dies, and overall boss aggression, this could have been used to tweak the configuration for the boss, should this have been conducted.
 Initial testing runs indicated true validation would require approximately 500-800 training episodes, which would require 15-20 hours of continuous agent training, which exceeded what I had available for idle training.
 Additionally, the training process would have benefited from a human player to test the trained neural network, providing feedback on how the algorithm performed, as well as what could be improved.
 The main takeaway from this project was a trained agent which provided technical feasibility of the core hypothesis.
 The trained agent helps players maintain flow and encourages learning and meaningful gameplay.

 During agent training, there was one consistent bug that persisted through multiple attempted fixes: once training began, the boss would run laps around the player at normal speeds, and wouldn’t attack the player at all.
-This was particularly frustrating as I couldn’t figure out how to fix it for numerous sessions.
+The debugging process for this was time-consuming and showed a gap in my understanding of how NavMesh assets work.
 Eventually, the root-cause of the bug was found, the NavMesh Agent’s stopping distance was set to 1.4, which prevented the boss from entering the 1.5 attack range.
 Setting the stopping distance to zero and implementing manual logic in OnActionReceived resolved it, but the trial-and-error fixing process lasted several hours, eating into the time I had allocated for training.

 After thorough testing of the learning algorithm, I believe this slice demonstrates that PPO reinforcement learning can be effectively used to promote failure-based learning principles, particularly those identified in Semester 1’s case study analysis.
 After training, an agent was produced which maintained encounter durations of 15-30 seconds and balanced challenge, linking to both Vygotsky’s Zone of Proximal Development and Csikszentmihalyi’s Flow State.
 While computational and time constraints prevented formal player testing, inference testing confirmed that the agent was successful in turning the key principles of failure-based learning into an implementable, adaptive algorithm.